Frobenius nonclassical hypersurfaces: Rational points and the universal lower bound on degree

+We end this section with a remark about upper bounds on the number of rational points.

 \begin{rmk} In \cite{HK13_bound}*{Theorem~1.2}, Homma and Kim proved an upper bound for the number of rational points on a hypersurface without an $\bF_q$-linear component.
-According to \cite{Tir17}*{Theorem~1~(1) and (2)}, this upper bound is achieved by examples in Theorem~\ref{mainthm:upper-bound}~\ref{main:d=q+1_n-odd} and surface examples of degree $\sqrt{q}+1$ as in Theorem~\ref{mainthm:lower-bound}.
-This provides another evidence on the abundance of rational points on Frobenius nonclassical hypersurfaces. \end{rmk}
+According to \cite{Tir17}*{Theorem~1~(1) and (2)}, this upper bound is achieved by examples in Theorem~\ref{mainthm:upper-bound}~\ref{main:d=q+1_n-odd} and surface examples of degree $\sqrt{q}+1$ under the setting of Theorem~\ref{mainthm:lower-bound}. \end{rmk}